 Google Meet Pricing Plans

 If you need added features, longer meetings, or more participants, opting for the paid Google Meet option is likely to be your next step.
-Fortunately, the only paid version of Google Meet is quite affordable, and really adds a lot.
+Fortunately, the paid versions of Google Meet are quite affordable, and they really add a lot.

 Public pricing for the Google Workplace Enterprise plan is not available, so you'll have to contact the sales department.